PolyMj/CS_538_ballarmj/FinalProjectNotes.md

  - Overall structure of Code
    - I'm having trouble understanding how this project is structured overall.
 My raytracer's drawing is called using renderToDrawBuffer(), but I can't trace it back to any calls starting from PotatoRenderApp.cpp.
 I tried using VSCode's search function to search all files but can't find any references to this function other than in PotatoRenderEngine.cpp, but it's in a function that I also can't trace back.
    - I need to figure out the structure so I can know where to load models, move the camera, and other application-level operations.
 Currently, I don't know how to communicate any of this data to my raytracers.
-   - "117, that's an number of commitment." - Michael J. Reale
+   - "117?
+That's an number of commitment." - Michael J. Reale
  - Important Notes
    - Change renderer to not do double buffering and to draw while rendering
    - Turn off VSync